orzuk/COMPASS/README.md

 2.4 Demo/Usage Example:

 2.4.1.
-After installation, you can run the following script/function example_of_a_single_simulation.m This script demonstrates most of COMPASS' main modules.
+After installation, you can run the script example_of_a_single_simulation.m This script demonstrates most of COMPASS' main modules.
 It simulates a bacterial mixture, sample reads, reconstruct identities, and compare reconstructed solution to original vector.